Starmen-net/jekyll-test/merchandise/misc/imsplushie.md

 	<br /><br />
 	This is actually the second Mr. Saturn plushie. <a href="http://starmen.net/merchandise/misc/msplushie.php">The first</a> came from Nintendo, vacuum sealed in a box along with an <a href="http://starmen.net/merchandise/misc/m12artbook.php">Art Book</a>.
-	By <a href="http://starmen.net/merchandise/images//merchandise/images/ims_plushie_comparison.jpg">comparing</a> the two plushies you can see that the Banpresto one is slightly larger, the material is nicer, and has a much bigger nose.
+	By <a href="http - //starmen.net/merchandise/images//merchandise/images/ims_plushie_comparison.jpg">comparing</a> the two plushies you can see that the Banpresto one is slightly larger, the material is nicer, and has a much bigger nose.
 <br /><br />